tejashwi.io

 Engineer, Tinkerer, Blogger

-Reading time about 8 minutes
+Reading time about 6 minutes

 Introduction to software reverse engineering

-This tutorial requires basic understanding of assembly language, take a crash course here
+This tutorial requires basic understanding of assembly language.
+Take a crash course here

 The sample keygenme application